saadgroup/PyMaxEnt/README.md

 ```

 Similarly, for a continuous distribution, one passes a list of input moments.
-In this case, however, one must specify the bounds (\texttt{bnds}) to indicate that this is a continuous reconstruction.
+In this case, however, one must specify the bounds (`bnds`) to indicate that this is a continuous reconstruction.
 Here's an example for a Gaussian distribution
 ```python
 from pymaxent import *